hypar-io/BuildingBlocks/Structure/StructureByEnvelope/README.md

 <img src="preview.png" width="512">

-# Structure
+# Structure By Envelope

-Generate a structural frame provided a set of Levels and an Envelope.
+Generate a structural frame from a set of Levels and an Envelope.

 |Input Name|Type|Description|
 |---|---|---|